zevv/npeg/README.md

 echo parser.match("http://nim-lang.org:8080/one/two/three")
 echo myUri  # --> (host: "nim-lang.org", scheme: "http", path: "/one/two/three", port: 8080)
 ```

+## Advanced topics

+### Parsing other types then strings

+NPeg was originally designed to parse strings like a regular PEG engine, but
+has since evolved into a generic parser that can parse any subject of type
+`seq[T]`.
+This section describes how to use this feature.

+- The `peg()` macro must be passed an additional argument specifying the base
+  type `T` of the subject; the generated parser will then parse a subject of
+  type `seq[T]`.
+When not given, the default type is `char`, and the parser
+  parsers `seq[char]`, or more typically, `string`.

+- When matching non-strings, some of the usual atoms like strings or character
+  sets do not make sense in a grammar, instead the grammar uses literal atoms.
+  Literals can be specified in square brackets and are interpreted as any Nim
+  code: `[foo]`, `[1+1]` or `["foo"]` are all valid literals.

+For an example of this feature check the example in `misc/lexparse.nim`

 ## Some notes on using PEGs